Closing Date: 2nd May, 2026

 - Collaborate with employee benefits administration team to develop and regularly update plan communication materials, policies and procedures.

-- Assist in dispute resolution and litigation involving health plans.
+- Assist in dispute resolution and litigation involving employee benefit plans.

 - Additional duties as assigned.